 17. EVENTS AFTER REPORTING DATE

-Subsequent to the end of the period, the Company has issued 10,000 common shares on exercise of options.
+Subsequent to the end of the period, the Company has issued 275,000 common shares on exercise of options.
+The Company has not issued any common shares on the exercise of warrants and has not announced any private placements.